oscarnylander/oscarnylander.github.io/_posts/2019-06-16-automating-the-stuff-you-never-wanted-to-do-anyways.md

 I've never quite liked vacuuming.
 I grew up in a fairly big house, and vacuuming was a time-consuming chore.
 Admittedly, I was quite lazy growing up (and maybe still am, to an extent).
-This distaste for vacuuming has stuck with my as I moved out.
+This distaste for vacuuming has stuck with me as I moved out.
 One evening while I was visiting my cousins, one of my cousins was talking about robot vacuums.
 He specifically recommended the Xiaomi RoboRock S5, which he had heard a lot of good things about.
 Despite the